I am a Lecturer in Philosophy at the University of Southampton.

 My primary research interests are animal welfare, ethics, and consciousness.
 I completed my PhD at the Australian National University, with a thesis on the measurement of animal welfare.

-I have recently been part of the research team who produced a report for DEFRA reviewing the evidence of sentience in cephalopod molluscs and decapod crustaceans, leading to an amendment of the UK's Animal Welfare (Sentience) Act to include their protection.
+I have previously worked as a researcher in animal sentience and welfare at the London School of Economics, as part of the Foundations of Animal Sentience project.
+I was part of the research team who produced a report for DEFRA reviewing the evidence of sentience in cephalopod molluscs and decapod crustaceans, leading to an amendment of the UK's Animal Welfare (Sentience) Act to include their protection.

-I have also previously worked for many years as a zookeeper and zoo animal welfare officer, interested in the practical application of animal welfare measurement.
+I also worked for many years as a zookeeper and zoo animal welfare officer, interested in the practical application of animal welfare measurement.

 My partner Walter Veit is also a philosopher/scientist.